getkimball/docs/install.md

 * Your own Docker image repository for private storage of these images
 * One or more Kubernetes clusters in which to install the applications
 * [Helm](https://helm.sh/)
-* An S3 Bucket writable from an AWS-instance metadata credential set
+* An S3 Bucket writable from an AWS-instance metadata credential set (or other application storage credentials)

+## Storage options

+Feature flag data will be stored in Kubernetes ConfigMaps but analytics data will require external storage.

+Options:

+* S3
+* Google Cloud Storage

+### Google Cloud Storage

+GCS storage requires a Service Account with read/write access to a GCS bucket

+* Create a Kubernetes Secret in the namespace of the deployment, with the SA credentials for the value of the key `service_account.json`
+* Pass in the secret name to Helm with `--set kimball.secret.name=$SECRET_NAME`
+* Set the name of the bucket with `--set kimball.gcs_bucket=$GCS_BUCKET_NAME`

 ## Installation Process